-What Can I Eat if I Have Diabetes?
+What Can I Eat if I Have Diabetes

 Are you suffering from diabetes?
 According to the Philippine Center for Diabetes Education Foundation, more than 2 million Filipinos suffer from this disease.
 Diabetes occurs when the body’s immune system destroys the insulin-producing cells of the pancreas.
 Dahil dito, tumataas ang blood sugar at nagkakaroon ng sugar sa urine.
 If you suffer from diabetes, what you eat matters.
 Meal planning is an important part of controlling your blood sugar levels.
 Here’s a quick guide to the best and worst foods for diabetes and how you can make the healthiest food choices: